-New Orleans Comes Alive For ‘Boycott Bowl’ As Saints Fans Avoid Super Bowl LIII At All Costs (Photos/Video)
+New Orleans Comes Alive For ‘Boycott Bowl’ As Saints Fans Avoid Super Bowl LIII At All Costs

-When the NFC Championship Game came to an end, the Los Angeles Rams were on their way to Super Bowl LIII but the focus was elsewhere.
-Before overtime started, the New Orleans Saints were victims of a non-call which the NFL admitted was a mistake and that it was a “blown” situation.
-That contributed to the Saints not going to Super Bowl LIII, and on February 3, 2019, the city of New Orleans wanted nothing to do with the biggest game of the year.
+When the NFC Championship Game came to an end, the Los Angeles Rams were on their way to Super Bowl LIII, but the focus was elsewhere.
+Near the end of the game, the New Orleans Saints were victims of a non-call, which the NFL admitted was a mistake and that it was a “blown” situation.
+That contributed to the Saints not going to Super Bowl LIII, and on February 3, 2019, the city of New Orleans wants nothing to do with the biggest game of the year.

-The Rams ended up defeating the Saints 26-23 in overtime and earning the right to face the New England Patriots for the championship.
-As reported by Inquisitr, the spotlight focused on a missed pass interference call which was blatant as admitted by Rams Nickell Robey-Coleman, but it was already too late.
+The Rams defeated the Saints 26-23 in overtime and earned the right to face the New England Patriots for the championship.
+As reported by Inquisitr, the spotlight focused on a missed pass interference call, which was blatant, as admitted by Rams Nickell Robey-Coleman, but it was already too late.

 Lawsuits have been filed.
 Grievances have been voiced.
 Petitions have gained hundreds of thousands of signatures but to no avail.
 The Saints’ season came to an end and the Rams took the top spot in the NFC for the year and will play in Super Bowl LIII.

-NFL Commissioner Roger Goodell skirted around the topic a bit during Super Bowl week and chalked it up to mistakes happening and that referees are “human.”
+NFL Commissioner Roger Goodell skirted around the topic during Super Bowl week, and chalked it up to mistakes happening and that referees are “human.”

 Instead, New Orleans celebrated the “Boycott Bowl” with thousands of people present.

 Thousands upon thousands of people decked out in black and gold filled the streets of New Orleans to party and ignore the television.
-They wanted nothing to do with the game between the Rams and Patriots, but they weren’t going to enjoy a good party.
+They wanted nothing to do with the game between the Rams and Patriots, but they weren’t going to miss a good party.

-Second lines were being held all around the city while fans sang, chanted, cheered, and had a great team honoring their team.
+Second lines were being held all around the city while fans sang, chanted, cheered, and had a great time honoring their team.

 When The #Saints Go Marching In!#WhoDat #NewOrleans #BoycottBowl #GoSaints pic.twitter.com/98R3EyOXyB